mewin-archived/ROSChroot/README.md

 1. Create the chroot by executing `bash 0_create_chroot.sh`.
 1. Install ROS by executing `bash 1_setup_ros.sh`.
 1. You can now enter the chroot by executing `bash enter_chroot.sh`.
+1. For more information on tmux read the tmux(1) man page.
 1. If there are any problems: good luck, DuckDuckGo is your friend ;)

 # Licensing